Talel-bm/SAS-Query-Agent/README.md

 1. **Initialization:**
     -   The user provides a data-related query and a metadata JSON dictionary.
-    -   The `CachedMetadata` singleton generates and caches the relevant subset of metadata.
+    -   The `MetadataSelector` singleton generates and caches the relevant subset of metadata.
-    -   Configuration parameters are set (e.g., weights for scoring, thresholds for aborting/expanding).

 2. **Initial Strategy Generation:**
     -   The `generate_initial_strategies` function uses the Thinker agent to generate multiple strategies for answering the query.